Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

- Now press Y to proceed further in script
+ Now press Y to proceed further in the script

- Please choose the option 1 to 6 to send noticatification to targeted user
+ Please choose the option 1 to 6 to send a notification to the targeted user